hotosm/fmtm/docs/DEV-1.-Getting-Started.md

 Select the branch that contains your changes, then click "Create pull request".
 This will open a new pull request in the fmtm repository, where you can describe your changes and request that they be merged into the main codebase.

+> Note: After a PR has been approved and merged, if the branch is no longer in use, delete it both locally and remotely.
+Otherwise we get buried in dead branches we don't need.
+> Use the following commands:
+> Switch out of the branch you want to delete `git checkout <some-other-branch>`(_Replace `<some-other-branch>` with any other existing branch name_).
+> Delete the branch locally `git branch -d <branch-name>` and then delete the branch remotely `git push origin --delete <branch-name>`(_Replace `<branch-name>` with the name of the branch you want to delete_).

 That's it!
 You've now contributed to the Field Mapping Tasking Manager.

 ## Development: Setup Your Local Environment